Table of contents

 • Your relevant work experience,

-• The software you use and an indication of how practiced you are in them,
+• The software you use and an indication of your level in them,

 • Languages you speak, and